briansimiyuj/doctor-appointment-app/README.md

       d.
 Get most recent rejection data
       e.
 Display the reason for rescheduling if it exists

+  ### Schedule Appointment Context

+  Schedule Appointment Context will be used to store the new appointment details and provide it to the Schedule Appointment Modal component

+    1. Create the following states:
+      a. newDate and set it to null (accepts Date or string)
+      b. newTime and set it to null
+      c. consultationType and set it to null (either "in-person" or "online")
+      d. isConfirmed and set it to false
+      e. appointmentToSchedule to store the appointment being rescheduled

+    2. Integrate with DatePickerContext to reuse the DatePicker and TimePicker components
+      a.
+Get selectedDate and selectedTime from DatePickerContext
+      b.
+Use these values for newDate and newTime in the Schedule Appointment Context

+    3. Create a validation check (isValid) that ensures all required fields are filled
+      a.
+Check if newDate, newTime, consultationType are all provided
+      b.
+Verify that isConfirmed is true

+    4. Create a function to handle the schedule appointment submission
+      a.
+If isValid is false or there is no patient details, exit the function

   ### Schedule Appointment Modal

   Schedule Appointment Modal will be used to schedule a new appointment